 All of our cases have a human story behind what may look like dry genealogical detail.
 Every life has its interest; its relationships, happinesses and setbacks.
-Case manager Hannah Horton was particularly intrigued by a recent case which revealed an intrepid tale of wartime daring and adventure.
+We were particularly intrigued by a recent case which revealed an intrepid tale of wartime daring and adventure.

 On the face of it this seemed to be a relatively straightforward case, if there is such a thing!
 David Leitch died without a will in Wallington, Surrey, in June 2020 and his estate was listed by the London Borough of Sutton on the Government’s Bona Vacantia list of unclaimed estates.
 He had never married and he had no known next of kin.

 There was no listed place of birth but we were able to discover that he was born in Newtownards, Co.
 Down, Northern Ireland, in March 1921.
 She also managed to locate his sister’s birth record, aided by the fact that Leitch is such an unusual last name.
 From this she was able to trace his family back to England and to identify a surviving niece, who is his beneficiary.